Executive MBA Program

 EMBA 907.
 Creativity for Innovative Business

 Creativity is one of the most important skills needed for tomorrow's workforce.
 It is necessary for effective problem solving, developing successful strategies, and driving innovation.
 Organizations must be creative and innovative to survive.
 This experiential course will explore creativity in the business context and the implications for individuals.
-We will focus on exercises and activities designed to enhance creativity of managers so that can they can use non-obvious techniques to break down business problems and craft new and innovative solutions.
+We will focus on exercises and activities designed to enhance the creativity of managers so that they can use non-obvious techniques to break down business problems and craft new and innovative solutions.
 Students will learn about and apply creative thinking tools, explore and develop their own creative processes, and collaborate in team creative problem solving.
 (1 unit)

 EMBA 908.
 Marketing Strategy

 Marketing has a rich and multifaceted role in the modern organization.
 It is charged with focusing on the customer, providing value and recapturing value for the firm.
-Strategic marketing management involves determining which customers an organization should serve by analyzing customer needs, segmenting the market selecting a target segment and then determining the 4p's (Product, Pricing, Promotion and Place) for the chosen segment.
+Strategic marketing management involves determining which customers an organization should serve by analyzing customer needs, segmenting the market by selecting a target segment and then determining the 4-P's (Product, Pricing, Promotion and Place) for the chosen segment.
 Product managers, channel leaders, sales leaders and CMOs are some of the stakeholders involved in this process.
 Today's marketers have an increasing amount of data available to them and the modern practice of marketing involves effectively using this data to inform decision making.
-This course provides information necessary for an experience executive to develop a working knowledge of marketing.
+This course provides information necessary for an experienced executive to develop a working knowledge of marketing.
 Going beyond the fundamental 4P's of marketing the course also introduces the rigorous lens of the three C's---the customer, competitors and the company.
 The course also emphasizes data driven marketing and the idea the customers are heterogeneous in their needs.
 (3 units)

 EMBA 909.
 Managerial Ethics